-Take home some seeds, lots of knowledge and a host of good ideas to continue the good work at school and at home.
+Take home some seeds, lots of knowledge and a host of good ideas to continue your good work at school and at home.

 Use The Salopian Garden to supplement your educational targets.
 The activities offered above for primary school can also be adapted to secondary school use and differentiated for all key stages.
 The wide range of activities and possibilities on offer means that the garden can be used for science, art projects, numeracy and literacy, teamwork, domestic science, environment, etc. Please let us know about your requirements and we can tailor your visit accordingly.

 Sessions are available weekday mornings, afternoons or whole day.
-We recommend reserving well in advance as places may book up fast, especially for the spring season.
+We recommend reserving well in advance as places book up fast, especially in the spring season.

-For further information, bookings, preparatory visits or to discuss requirements please EMAIL Matt.
+For further information, bookings, preparatory visits or to discuss requirements please email Sylvia.